-During the ten years of our relationship, Brandon has traveled to twelve different countries for work and with every coming year there is potential for a new one.
-I’m usually left behind reluctantly waving goodbye as he sets out on a new adventure but when I heard that Switzerland was a possibility at the end of the year, I refused to let him go without me.
+During the ten years of our relationship, Brandon has traveled to twelve different countries for work.
+Not twelve cities, twelve countries.
+Most of the time I’m usually left behind, reluctantly waving goodbye as he sets out on a new adventure.
+However, when I heard that Switzerland was a possibility at the end of the year, I refused to let him go without me.

 We started the trip in Paris because he had more work to tend to in France at the end of our stay and from there we drove to Beatenberg, a small village perched in the Swiss Alps overlooking Interlaken.
 The view from the balcony of our hotel room (pictured above) was so beautiful that I almost couldn’t believe my eyes.

 While Brandon was at work for the first three days, I spent my time catching up on sleep, blogging, and wandering the narrow, winding streets of Beatenberg.
 One of the highlights during my time exploring was spotting a pack of llamas!
 There were three altogether and this one was especially cute and goofy.
 I mean, just look at that face.